Main content | back to top

 Advances in technology have been crucial to making the process work efficiently on a large scale.
-Among other things, Shell’s development of a new advanced proprietary cobalt synthesis catalyst has already significantly increased output of the GTL products on a commercial scale at Bintulu.
-The Pearl GTL plant’s 24 reactors will use this new catalyst.
+Among other things, Shell’s development of a new advanced proprietary cobalt synthesis catalyst has already significantly increased output of GTL products on a commercial scale at Bintulu.
+The Pearl GTL plant’s 24 reactors use this new catalyst.

 “The more efficient the catalysts, the better the productivity of the project and the greater the financial return,” says Bob Scheffer, General Manager of Catalyst Solutions in Shell Projects & Technology.

-For Shell, the start up of Pearl GTL was the culmination of more than three decades of research, the filing of around 3,500 GTL-related patents and the development of some of the world's most advanced cobalt synthesis catalysts.
+For Shell, the start-up of Pearl GTL was the culmination of more than three decades of research, the filing of around 3,500 GTL-related patents and the development of some of the world's most advanced cobalt synthesis catalysts.